Got Charge? Giving Kids the Power!

 My new (yes, another new) principal decided to move it into the teachers lounge.
 It stayed there for a year.
 And yes, I had to save a few for teachers who forgot their self-selected temporary pass code.
-And yes, sometimes the batteries would die and I'd have to 0ver-ride and unlock to save their device.
+And yes, sometimes the batteries on the locker would die and I'd have to over-ride and unlock to save their device.
 It was such a PAIN that I eventually had to put them in our storage closet.
 Read all about them here -back when I was optimistic & hopeful that they would be great!
 Le sigh.
 But you know, you gotta keep trying, right?

 The NOT so great discovered truths

 No lie, they turned out to be a total pain in the butt.
 We had MANY, many, times when a kid forgot their self-selected 4 digit temporary code and we had to use the over-ride key.
 That was SO annoying.
 Both for us and for them.
 It was always at the end of the day, trying to catch their bus, too!
 So add rushed panic to the situation.
 No beuno.

 Greedy Battery Gobblers

 The lockers also gobbled up batteries.
 The locking mechanism used AA batteries, so it was independent from AC.

 A few times a locker lost battery power during our after school program with a device stored inside and I wasn't around to save it with my over ride key.
 Which caused a couple very distraught teens to suffer going without their beloved device until we could get it open the next day.
 It also caused a few parents to be mad.
 No one likes that!

 Also, if the door gets slammed or moved, sometimes the battery pack would get dislodged and stopped working - which caused me to have to get out my Phillips head screw driver and do some maintenance.